 Read our Adobe Creative Cloud review (opens in new tab) focusing on its cloud storage.

 Creative Cloud has seamless integration with Adobe apps (opens in new tab)

-Adobe's Creative Cloud Photography Plan comes with 20GB storage as standard (as well as Photoshop and Lightroom of course).
-You can upgrade to 2TB, 5TB, or 10TB plans starting at $9.99 per TB, and there's also a seven-day free trial available, so you can test it out before you sign up.
+Adobe's Creative Cloud Photography Plan comes with 20GB as standard (as well as Photoshop and Lightroom).
+You can upgrade to 2TB, 5TB, or 10TB starting at $9.99 per TB, and there's also a seven-day free trial available, so you can test it out before you sign up.

 pCloud offers top security and a great lifetime deal (opens in new tab)

 pCloud is one of the few cloud storage providers that offers a lifetime subscription.
 You pay once and get to keep the software and storage forever. pCloud also offers top-notch security and features 'file-versioning', and is a great all-round choice for photographers.

 What is cloud storage for photos and pictures?

 Cloud storage utilizes physical servers to save files on the internet, via internet-connected data centers.
 These servers are owned, maintained, and run by cloud storage providers, and offer storage for all manner of files.